JakeDern/otel-arrow/docs/otap_basics.md

 In some cases, a Client will not know the full set of values that a column can have at the outset.
 You can imagine a scraper that is collecting Kubernetes pod logs and passes along the name of the pod as a resource attribute.
-Dictionary encoding was chosen because the cardinality of these pod names is relatively small.
+Suppose a dictionary encoding was chosen because the cardinality of these pod names is relatively small.

 When new pods come online, we don't have entries for them in the dictionary.
-We could terminate our connection to the server and re-transmit the full schema and dictionary with the new set of values, but this is wasteful.
+We could re-create our connection to the server and re-transmit the full schema and dictionary with the new set of values, but this is wasteful and could happen quite often.
 Instead we can communicate to the server that there are some new values for it to be aware of.
-These arrive in new Dictionary Batches that contain so called _Delta Dictionaries_ and contain just the new entries to be aware of.
+These arrive in new Dictionary Batches that contain so called _Delta Dictionaries_ with just the new entries to be aware of.

-## Summary
+### Summary

 Apache Arrow allows systems to communicate structured data without knowing schemas ahead of time.
 It allows for efficient encoding of that data via dictionaries